 - Stabilizes the victim

-Of course there are exceptions to this rule.
-As EMS1 talks about here, you wouldn’t put knife wound victims on their back if the wound was to the back or if lying down will affect the patient’s airways.
+Of course, there are exceptions to this rule.
+You wouldn’t put knife wound victims on their back if the wound were to the back or if lying down would affect the patient’s airways.

 2. Remove Clothing Around Area